 Estate Sale etiquette!
 There are many different ingredients that will help your time spent at any given Sale be more enjoyable both for you and your guests as well as the host presenting the Sale.
 The following content is more a guide than a rulebook but might be a good list should you be visiting any Estate Sales in the near future for the first time or even if you are already a fan of Estate Sales but find your experiences not as positive as you would hope they might be.
 By following these rules, you can be sure to have a fun and profitable time on your future visits and also be welcomed back time and time again to upcoming Estate Sales.

 6) For most sales, have cash on hand for purchases.
 Do not expect the sales company to take credit cards or accept your personal or business check if you have not already cleared this with the host company or family giving the sale - WE DO ACCEPT CREDIT / DEBIT CARDS AND PERSONAL CHECKS.

-7) Do not push, shove or be too aggressive while shopping, wait your turn at cases.
+7) Do not push, shove or be too aggressive while shopping, please wait your turn at cases.

 8) NEVER shop from the hold tables or touch anything that another person has put on hold.

 9) Buy every item you choose for keeps.
 There are no returns at an estate sale.
 This is buyer beware territory and when you spend money on something that is broken, chipped or damaged, it is normally priced accordingly.
 Bring a magnifying glass, your glasses, a small pin / flashlight... anything you may need to choose wisely.
 Once you buy it, you own it.

 10) Bring help loading your large purchases into your vehicle; donít count on the company to have labor to help you load or a truck to bring the item to your home.
 While some companies may offer this service, many donít (WE DO!!!).
 Come prepared and think ahead.